felixcheng97/IICNet/README.md

 ```

 ## Acknowledgement
-Some codes of this repository benefits from [Invertible Image Rescaling (IRN)](https://github.com/pkuxmq/Invertible-Image-Rescaling.git).
+Some codes of this repository benefit from [Invertible Image Rescaling (IRN)](https://github.com/pkuxmq/Invertible-Image-Rescaling.git).

 ## Citation
 If you find this work useful, please cite our paper:
 ```
 @inproceedings{cheng2021iicnet,
-    title = {IICNet: A Generic Framework for Reversible Image Conversion}, author = {Ka Leong Cheng and Yueqi Xie and Qifeng Chen}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision}, year = {2021}
+    title     = {IICNet: A Generic Framework for Reversible Image Conversion}, author    = {Ka Leong Cheng and Yueqi Xie and Qifeng Chen}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision}, year      = {2021},
+    pages     = {1991--2000}
 }
 ```